Wyntuition/jekyll-now/todo/03-work-project.md

 -send test strategy
 - audit
     - first pass done?
-    - how to get logs of each service
+Dissenimate: health principles, audit, how to get logs of each service, things to notify, dashboard to watch

 +Domain
     - 3rd step = final step (FC03): required photo validation.
 Used to be mailed it, now upload